James Packer's Crown Resorts stake sale hits regulatory roadblock

-(Reuters) - Australia’s Crown Resorts (CWN.AX) on Thursday said it had been informed that a planned $1.2 billion stake sale by casino mogul James Packer to Melco Resorts & Entertainment (MLCO.O) had been delayed.
+Aug 29 (Reuters) - Australia’s Crown Resorts on Thursday said it had been informed that a planned $1.2 billion stake sale by casino mogul James Packer to Melco Resorts & Entertainment had been delayed.

 Melco on Wednesday said the second tranche of the 19.99% stake sale by Packer’s Consolidated Press Holdings Pty Ltd would be deferred by up to 60 business days after Australian regulators complete a review of the deal.